Interstate 78 in New York: Cancelation of all I-78 expressways

 While campaigning for reelection in 1969, Mayor Lindsay canceled plans for the Lower Manhattan and Cross Brooklyn expressways, citing lack of community support.
 Lindsay declared the Lower Manhattan Expressway to be "dead for all time", and the Board of Estimate officially voted to erase the proposed expressway from city maps in August.
 All three unbuilt expressways along the path of I-78 were deleted at the state level by Governor Rockefeller in March 1971.

 Effective January 1, 1970, NYSDOT truncated the east end of I-78 to the east end of the Williamsburg Bridge at I-278 in Brooklyn.
 The Clearview and Throgs Neck expressways, as well as the eastern part of the Cross Bronx Expressway, became I-295, and the Nassau Expressway became I-878 (now signed as NY 878), though it was still shown as I-78 on maps through the late 1970s.
-I-878 was also assigned to the unbuilt Cross Brooklyn Expressway, for a total of 15.6 mi between the Verrazzano-Narrows Bridge and JFK Airport.
+I-878 was also assigned to the unbuilt Cross Brooklyn Expressway, for a total of 15.6 mi between the Verrazzano–Narrows Bridge and JFK Airport.
 I-878, the Nassau Expressway, was redesignated as a New York state route by 1991.

 Robert Moses had planned to build three other expressways through Manhattan, two of which were never constructed as planned.
-The Mid-Manhattan Expressway would have been an elevated or underground highway running along 30th Street.
+The Mid-Manhattan Expressway would have been an elevated or underground highway along 30th Street connecting the Lincoln Tunnel with the Queens-Midtown Tunnel.
 The Cross Harlem Expressway would have run at ground level at 125th Street.
 The Trans-Manhattan Expressway, the only one of Moses's planned Manhattan expressways to be constructed, connected the George Washington Bridge with Moses's Cross Bronx Expressway and was completed in 1962.
 The I-478 designation was later reassigned to the Brooklyn–Battery Tunnel.
 This was part of a plan for another elevated highway called the Westway, which would have connected the Brooklyn–Battery, Holland, and Lincoln tunnels.
 The Westway project was officially abandoned in 1985 also due to community opposition.

 A 2015 Gothamist article cites singer Bob Dylan as being partially responsible for the eventual cancelation of the Lower Manhattan Expressway.
 In 1963, Dylan was said to have written a song called "Listen, Robert Moses" that protested Moses's plans for a superhighway.
 Though experts were skeptical about the existence of the song and the New York Public Library does not have any records containing the song, Jane Jacobs's son, Jim, confirmed that Dylan had written it and a copy of the lyrics was found in the Tuli Kupferberg collection of the Fales Library of New York University.